ryan-ahrari/Dell-Resilient-Kubernetes-Cluster-Availability/README.md

 Once you are the superuser, resume attempting whatever you were trying before that failed to see if it is now working.

-If not, the next thing we would suggest is to reset the node that is giving you problems, by doing:
+If its not working still, the next thing we would suggest is to reset the node that is giving you problems, by doing:
 ```
    > kubeadm reset
 ```
+And then whther it is a master or worker node rejoin or reinitialize the cluster by doing the resepctive command from the above YouTube video.

-At this point the majority of issues should be resolved.
+By this point the majority of issues should be resolved.